LiteObject/scikit-learn-tutorial/docs/naive-bayes.md

 ## Why is it called "Naive"?

-Here's the thing: Naive Bayes assumes that all features are independent of each other.
-In real life, that's almost never true, but the algorithm doesn't care.
-It pretends they are anyway.
+Here's the thing: Naive Bayes assumes that the features are independent of each other *once you know the class*.
+In real life, that's often not true, but the algorithm pretends it is anyway.

 For example, if you're classifying emails as spam or not spam, Naive Bayes treats each word independently.
 It doesn't consider that "free" and "money" appearing together might be more suspicious than either word alone.